Renter-Friendly Solutions • 14 min read

 Use: Tension-Based Systems or Freestanding Units

+If you’re storing books, kitchen supplies, or bulk items, adhesive solutions will fail over time.
 A reliable option for heavier storage needs is a tension storage rack system that uses floor-to-ceiling pressure to create stable shelving without relying on wall mounting.

 Why it works: